Craig Reucassel: The axe stunt

 On 2 August 2006, Reucassel responded to a news story about a private school student who had hugged then-Prime Minister John Howard while holding a screwdriver during one of Howard's morning walks.
 To test the Prime Minister's security arrangements, he approached Howard during a morning walk and asked for a hug while holding a large plastic battle axe.
 Reucassel did receive the hug, but a later approach while holding a running chainsaw was not so successful.
 There was much debate surrounding whether to turn on the chainsaw and whether they would be shot at for doing this.
 Cut out from this segment was an unsuccessful attempt that took place between the axe and the chainsaw, in which Reucassel was holding a four-point-star mace.

+Television career

+One of his notable hosting roles was on the Australian adaptation of Balls of Steel, which premiered in April 2011.

+Since 2013, Reucassel, alongside fellow Chaser member Julian Morrow, has been a main presenter on the ABC program "The Checkout."
+This show delves into consumer rights and exposes unethical business practices, empowering viewers with valuable information about their purchases.

+In 2017, Reucassel embarked on a significant environmental initiative with the four-part ABC TV series "War on Waste."
+This groundbreaking program shed light on Australia's alarming rates of clothing and food waste, highlighting their environmental consequences and advocating for sustainable solutions.

+Following the success of "War on Waste," Reucassel continued his environmental advocacy with the 2018 series "Fight For Planet A: Our Climate Challenge."
+This installment focused on the detrimental impact of single-use plastics, such as straws, on the environment, urging viewers to adopt eco-friendly practices.